p-elsie/ttyUtil/README.md

 # ttyUtil
-read/write one line to serial port
+writes one line to serial port, then reads, and prints a one line response

 Usage: